Vinnie Pasquantino Player Props: Royals vs. Diamondbacks

 Vinnie Pasquantino At The Plate

+- Pasquantino leads Kansas City with 23 hits and an OBP of .398, plus a team-best slugging percentage of .532.

-- Among the qualified hitters in MLB, he ranks 73rd in batting average, 43rd in on-base percentage, and 37th in slugging.
+- Among the qualifying batters in MLB action, he ranks 46th in batting average, 22nd in on-base percentage, and 30th in slugging.

-- In six games this season, Pasquantino has picked up an RBI, with more than one RBI once.
+- In six games this year, Pasquantino has picked up an RBI, with more than one RBI once.

-- In nine of 22 games this year, he has scored, including multiple runs once.
+- In 10 of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.